Tiny-Earth/DemoSite/site/src/inclusive.md

 !!! compat ""
     By the end of this module, you will be able to...

+    - Define Inclusive Learning
     - Justify why inclusive learning matters for increasing diversity in STEM.
     - Explain how instructors, students, curriculum, and pedagogy can influence course climate.
-    - Practice applying the five dimensions of inclusive teaching to your course.
+    - Apply the five dimensions of inclusive teaching to your course.

 ## Inclusive Learning Defined
 Inclusive learning refers to all the factors that contribute to a classroom environment where: